Acceptable Income Sources in Lending Assessment

 Following income recognition assessment, income may commonly be treated within policy frameworks as:

-- Recognised with adjustment — partially included through averaging or shading
+- — partially included through averaging or shading

 Income recognition treatment varies according to stability, documentation, ownership structure, liabilities, and transaction context.